 - 6.2 The housing requirement will not be met without the allocation of greenfield land.
 Delivery of the Northern Fringe allocation is a key development priority for the Neighbourhood Plan.
 The Northern Fringe site is made up of two separate parcels of land to the north of Torpoint, owned by Cornwall Council and by Antony Estate.
-The rugby club is currently located on land owned by Cornwall Council, in the east, close to Thanckes Park.
-In its place, along with the wider site, it is proposed that the site is allocated for a mixture of housing, community uses (including replacement sports pitches), retail and open space.
-Land will also be set aside for an extension to the existing cemetery. - 6.3 The proposal envisages the rugby club being relocated to a new sporting hub, including provision of improved facilities for the rugby club and additional football fields.
-This would free up the land between Goad Avenue and the A374 for comprehensive redevelopment incorporating at least 255 dwellings, convenience retail provision, a multi-purpose community building and protected open space.
-Land to the north of the allocation will not form part of the development and will be designated as open space, protecting the setting of the entrance to Antony House, and providing a buffer between the built form of the allocation and Antony House. - 6.4 The proposal will require the reprovision of the existing sports pitches from the eastern allocation site to the western site to allow the redevelopment to take place.
-This will require consideration and agreement of funding to allow this to take place in the interim, which may include funding bids for Community Infrastructure Levy or similar/alternative funding sources along with repayment of any front funding made by the existing landowners.

-- 6.5 Proposals for development of the Northern Fringe sites should include detailed proposals as to the means of re-providing the facilities where this has not already been undertaken, or addressing any shortfall of funds or repayment of funds committed where the facilities have already been provided. - 6.7 A Historic Environment Desk-Based Assessment (2022) has been carried out to generally assess the potential impacts on historic assets within the vicinity of the Northern Fringe allocation, such as Antony House, from any future development.
+Defiance Field is land owned by Cornwall Council, in the east, close to Thanckes Park.
+Along with the wider site, it is proposed that the site is allocated for a mixture of housing, community uses, retail and open space. - 6.3 The land at Defiance Field would free up the land between Goad Avenue and the A374 for comprehensive redevelopment incorporating at least 255 dwellings, convenience retail provision, a multi-purpose community building and protected open space.
+Land to the north of the allocation will not form part of the development and will be designated as open space, protecting the setting of the entrance to Antony House, and providing a buffer between the built form of the allocation and Antony House. - 6.4 Proposals for development of the Northern Fringe sites should include detailed proposals as to the means of re-providing the facilities where this has not already been undertaken, or addressing any shortfall of funds or repayment of funds committed where the facilities have already been provided. - 6.5 A Historic Environment Desk-Based Assessment (2022) has been carried out to generally assess the potential impacts on historic assets within the vicinity of the Northern Fringe allocation, such as Antony House, from any future development.
 The assessment has identified a low potential for significant archaeological remains.
-Additionally, the assessment identified a number of heritage assets and protected or valued landscapes within its surroundings, and the significance of these assets is explored within the report in terms of the contribution that setting makes to them - 6.8 The assessment makes a number of recommendations, of which the following are considered as vital to the consideration of any future development in this location: - Constrain the form of development along the southern edge of Horson Field to protect the setting of Antony House; - Retain the low stone wall along the eastern part of the triangle of land west of Goad Avenue; - Retain the footpath through the site towards Antony House;
+Additionally, the assessment identified a number of heritage assets and protected or valued landscapes within its surroundings, and the significance of these assets is explored within the report in terms of the contribution that setting makes to them.

-- Plant edible streets and horse chestnut trees within future development, as a nod to the existing/historic arboricultural features; - Retain or robustly replace landscape features within/adjacentto site to ensure visual buffers are maintained; and - Constrain the height of development in appropriate areas of the site to ensure impacts on views to and from the assets at Antony and Maryfield are suitably limited.
+- 6.6 The assessment makes a number of recommendations, of which the following are considered as vital to the consideration of any future development in this location: - Constrain the form of development along the southern edge of Horson Field to protect the setting of Antony House; - Retain the low stone wall along the eastern part of the triangle of land west of Goad Avenue; - Retain the footpath through the site towards Antony House; - Plant edible streets and horse chestnut trees within future development, as a nod to the existing/historic arboricultural features; - Retain or robustly replace landscape features within/adjacentto site to ensure visual buffers are maintained; and - Constrain the height of development in appropriate areas of the site to ensure impacts on views to and from the assets at Antony and Maryfield are suitably limited.